Measurement of the branching fraction and search for CP violation in $D^0\rightarrow K^0_S\,K^0_S\,\pi^+\pi^-$ decays at Belle

 The systematic uncertainties on the branching fraction are listed in Table~\ref{tab:BF_syst}.
 The uncertainty arising from the fixed parameters in signal and background PDFs is evaluated by varying these parameters and refitting.
 All 31 fixed parameters are sampled simultaneously from Gaussian distributions having mean values equal to the parameters' nominal values and widths equal to their respective uncertainties.
 After sampling the parameters, the data are refit and the resulting signal yield recorded.
 The procedure is repeated 5000 times, and the root-mean-square (r.m.s.)\ of the 5000 signal yields is taken as the uncertainty due to the fixed parameters.
 When sampling the parameters, correlations among them are accounted for.

 The uncertainty due to the fixed yield of broken charm background is evaluated by varying this yield (obtained from MC simulation) by $\pm 50$\% and refitting.
 The fractional change in the signal yield is taken as the uncertainty.
-The uncertainty due to the fixed yield of $\Dksksks$ events is evaluated in a similar manner; in this case the $\Dksksks$ yield is varied by the fractional uncertainty in the branching fraction~\cite{Zyla:2020zbs}.
+The uncertainty due to the fixed yield of $\Dksksks$ events is evaluated in a similar manner; in this case the $\Dksksks$ yield is varied by the fractional uncertainty in the branching fraction~\cite{ParticleDataGroup:2022pth}.
 There is a small uncertainty due to the finite MC statistics used to evaluate the efficiencies $\varepsilon^{}_{K^0_S\,K^0_S\pi^+\pi^-}$ and $\varepsilon^{}_{K^0_S\pi^+\pi^-}$.

 Uncertainty in track reconstruction gives rise to a possible difference in reconstruction efficiencies between data and MC simulation.
-This is evaluated in a separate study of $\DstarDpi,\,\Dkspp$ decays.
+This is evaluated in a separate study of $\DstarDpi,\,\Dkspp$ decays~\cite{Dash:2017heu}.
 The resulting uncertainty is 0.35\% per track.
 As signal decays have two more charged tracks than normalization decays do, we take this uncertainty to be~0.70\% on the branching fraction.

 There is uncertainty due to $K^0_S$ reconstruction, which is found from a study of $\DstarDpi,\,\Dkpo$ decays~\cite{Dash:2017heu}.
 This uncertainty is 0.83\% for $\Dkskspp$ and 0.36\% for $\Dkspp$.
-These uncertainties are correlated between the two channels and partially cancel; however, as the respective $K^0_S$ daughters have different momentum spectra, for simplicity we take these uncertainties to be uncorrelated, which is conservative.
-The uncertainty due to PID criteria applied to the $\pi^\pm$ tracks is obtained from a study of $\DstarDpi,\,\Dkp$ decays.
-The resulting uncertainty is also momentum-dependent, and we take this uncertainty to also be uncorrelated between signal and normalization channels.
+These uncertainties are correlated between the two channels and thus partially cancel.
+However, for simplicity we take these uncertainties to be uncorrelated, which is conservative.
+The uncertainty due to PID criteria applied to the $\pi^\pm$ tracks depends on momentum and is obtained from a study of $\DstarDpi,\,\Dkp$ decays.
+This uncertainty is also correlated between the $\Dkskspp$ and $\Dkspp$ channels, and we take this correlation into account when calculating the uncertainty.

+There is uncertainty arising from the $\Dkspp$ decay model~\cite{Belle:2014ydf}.
+We evaluate this uncertainty by modifying the branching fractions of intermediate states to correspond to recent PDG values~\cite{ParticleDataGroup:2022pth}.
+These shifts in intermediate branching fractions are consistent with their statistical uncertainties.
+The resulting reconstruction efficiency is slightly lower than that of our original decay model; we take the average of the two values as our nominal efficiency and half the difference as a systematic uncertainty.